top of page

 2003 Kelsey composed the music and created a soundtrack for Hoodwink's theatre piece An adventure in time, commissioned by and perfromed at Poole Arts Centre

-From 1989 - 1994 Kelsey produced performance work crossing mediums and using her skills as a singer, theatre maker and dancer.
+From 1989 - 1994 Kelsey produced performance work crossing mediums using her skills as a singer, theatre maker and dancer.

 bottom of page